Student Life Office

 Anita, a Danville native, joined the Student Life staff in 2001.
 She comes to Centre from a local manufacturing facility where she was a Human Resources Assistant for 16 years.
 One of her major responsibilities in the Student Life Office is the publication of the student handbook which is given to each student.
 She also publishes the yearly Centre College Directory.

 Jenny is from Alpharetta, GA.
-She graduated from Centre in 2014 with a Bachelor’s degree in Psychology and she joined the SLO in July 2014.
-As a Student Life Coordinator, Jenny assists with New Student Orientation, co-advises the Student Activities Council, works with the Rho Gamma team for Sorority Recruitment, is part of the Campus Activities team and handles the SLO’s social media accounts.
+She graduated from Centre in 2014 with a Bachelor’s degree in Psychology and she joined the SLO in July of 2014.
+Jenny co-advises the Student Activities Council, is a part of the Campus Activities team, handles the SLO’s social media accounts and assists with student conduct procedures.
 While at Centre she served as a delegate on the Panhellenic Council, as well as the PHC Vice President of Recruitment.
 She also did research with her advisor in the Psychology department and studied abroad in Strasbourg, France in 2012.

 Kendrick joined the Student Life staff in August of 2011.
 He oversees the Student Activities Council, Student Government Association, and numerous registered student clubs and organizations.
 Kendrick also supervises the Campus Center student staff along with coordinating the Campus Center facility.
 Kendrick earned his bachelor’s degree in Communications from Bellarmine University in Louisville and his master’s degree in Higher Education and Student Affairs from the University of South Carolina.
 Kendrick is originally from Liberty, Ky.